aws-samples/amazon-q-teams-gateway/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Important:** Bug reports submitted here should relate specifically to the open source sample amazon-q-slack-gateway project.
+**Important:** Bug reports submitted here should relate specifically to the open source sample amazon-q-teams-gateway project.
 Do not submit bugs related to the Amazon Q service itself.
 If your issue relates to Amazon Q setup, user provisioning, document ingestion, accuracy, or other aspects of the service, then first check the Amazon Q documentation, and then reproduce the problem using the Amazon Q console web experience before engaging AWS support directly.
 Thank you.

 **Describe the bug**